c0deta1ker/ARPESGUI/README.md

-# ARPESGUI: An ARPES data analysis code in MATLAB
+# ARPES-GUI: An ARPES data analysis code in MATLAB

 A MATLAB GUI used for the analysis of soft x-ray angle-resolved photoemission spectroscopy (SX-ARPES) experiments that give direct access to the electronic band-structure of a material.
 Designed to be directly compatible with the data format of SX-ARPES experiments at the ADRESS beamline, at the Swiss Light Source (SLS) in the Paul Scherrer Institute (PSI), but can be generalised to other data formats if required.